-While the weather’s warming, the snow is still great on our resident mountain.
-But there are also tons of other ways to make great memories in Santa Fe.
+There are a ton of ways to make great memories in Santa Fe.
 We know it’s best to keep the young ones engaged, so why not plan a bit with our guide, organized by the temperament of your kiddos!

 Your kids love indoor fun

 Climb the Walls

 Adventurers of all ages can climb the brightly colored walls at the Santa Fe Climbing Center.
 Day passes, rentals, and instruction are available.

 LiggettVille Adventure Center dominates when it comes to fun and variety—a ropes course and a zip rail for tykes and older kiddos, plus a climbing area.
 And all of that jazz amid a delicious food court in Santa Fe Place Mall environs.